jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 ## Eliminate datetime type!

 Microsoft .NET and SQL Server both support a datetime type which cannot store offset information across time zone offsets.
+The alternative is the datetimeoffset type, which does syoo

+Even [Microsoft's own documentation](https://docs.microsoft.com/en-us/dotnet/standard/datetime/choosing-between-datetime) suggests that the datetimeoffset should be the default choice.

-But the very existence of that type has made it easier for developers to fall into the pitfalls described above.
+But the very existence of the datetime type has made it easier for developers to fall into the pitfalls described above.